10 Microsoft Teams Chat Settings You Must Try

 This is where message threads are really useful.
 They keep conversations organized by allowing users to respond to messages as comments and keep all related communication under one thread.

-The benefits from threads are plentiful:
+The benefits of Microsoft Teams threads are plentiful:

 - When replying to a message in a thread, only people included in that message will get notified, significantly reducing the notifications noise for other users;